alibaba/packer-provider-docs/source/docs/builders/alicloud.html.md

 -   `temporary_key_pair_name` (string) The name of the temporary key pair to generate.
 By default, Packer generates a name that looks like packer_<UUID>, where <UUID> is a 36 character unique identifier.

--   `windows_password_timeout` (string) The timeout for waiting for a Windows password for Windows instances.
-Defaults to 20 minutes.

 ## Basic Example